michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 9. And they hymned a new hymn, saying, Thou art worthy to take the book, And to open the seals thereof; Because thou wast slain, And hast redeemed us to Aloha by thy blood, From every tribe and tongue and people and nation.

-10. And thou hast made themEnun. to our God kings and priests, And reigning upon the earth.
+10. And thou hast made them

 11. And I saw and heard as the voice of many angels around the throne, and the living-ones, and the presbyters, and the number of them was ten thousand times ten thousand, and thousands of thousands,